MirrorNetworking/Mirror/docs/Concepts/Setup.md

 For example, the scripts you place on your player Prefab should allow the “owner” of that player instance to control it, but it should not allow other people to control it.

 You need to think about whether the server or the client has authority over what the script does.
 Sometimes, you want the script to run on both the server and the clients.
-Other times, you only want the script to run on the server, and you only want the clients to replicate how the GameObjects are moving (for example, in a game in which players pick up collectible GameObjects, the script should only run on the server so that the server can be the authority on the number of GameObjects collected).
+Other times, you only want the script to run on the server, and you only want the clients to replicate how the game objects are moving (for example, in a game in which players pick up collectible game objects, the script should only run on the server so that the server can be the authority on the number of game objects collected).

 Depending on what your script does, you need to decide which parts of your script should be active in which situations.

-For player GameObjects, each person usually has active control over their own player instance.
+For player game objects, each person usually has active control over their own player instance.
 This means each client has local authority over its own player, and the server accepts what the client tells it about what the player is doing.

-For non-player GameObjects, the server usually has authority over what happens (such as whether an item has been collected), and all clients accept what the server tells them about what has happened to that GameObject.
+For non-player game objects, the server usually has authority over what happens (such as whether an item has been collected), and all clients accept what the server tells them about what has happened to that game object.